srajangarg/the-box-comic/script.md

+## The Box
-"The Box" (5–6 Pages) - A comic about the Simulation Argument, AI containment and metaphysical horror
+A comic about the Simulation Argument, AI containment and metaphysical horror

-## Page One (Two Panels)
+#### Page One

 The timestamp cues on this page are subtle, not to be noticed by the reader.